Translating…

 • Conviction Voting

-Voters may lock tokens for longer durations to increase voting weight, signaling long term alignment.
+Participants may lock tokens for extended durations to increase voting influence, signaling long term alignment with the network.

 • Multi Track Governance